cardboard-iguana/cardboard-iguana.com/log/2022-06-06-aws-deep-dive.md

 ### Object Versioning

-Note that suspending versioning *doesn’t* delete old versions — it simply stops the creation of new object versions in that bucket.
-(And yes — once you’ve *enabled* versioning for a bucket, you cannot disable it.
-Versioning can only be ”suspended”.)
+Note that suspending versioning *doesn't* delete old versions - it simply stops the creation of new object versions in that bucket.
+(And yes - once you've *enabled* versioning for a bucket, you cannot disable it.
+Versioning can only be "suspended".)

-Be aware that new object versions do *not* inherit the original version’s storage class — that’s set per object (even per versioned object).
+Be aware that new object versions do *not* inherit the original version's storage class - that's set per object (even per versioned object).

 REFERENCES: